Krrish: Plot

-Meanwhile, Dr. Arya who has re-built the computer in all these years using Rohit's notes tests the computer and gets shocked to see Krrish killing him.
-In an attempt to change his future, Dr. Arya quickly visits Kristian's house and shoots Kristian dead, believing him to be Krrish.
+Meanwhile, Dr. Arya who has re-built the computer gets shocked to see Krrish killing him.
+Dr. Arya quickly visits Kristian's house and shoots Kristian dead.
 After learning about Kristian's death, Krishna suits up and uses his superhuman speed to pursue Dr. Arya to his remote island, where he had imprisoned Rohit.
-When Dr. Arya looks into the future again, he sees that the visual has not changed and is shocked to see Krrish still alive and on his island.
-When Krrish enters the compound, there is a vicious fight with Dr. Arya's thugs, whom Krrish eventually defeats, but Dr. Arya shoots Sinha dead and holds Priya and Rohit at gunpoint.
+When Dr. Arya looks into the future again, he sees that the visual has not changed.
+When Krrish enters the compound, he defeats Arya's thugs, but Dr. Arya shoots Sinha dead and holds Priya and Rohit at gunpoint.
 Krrish saves Priya and Rohit and injures Dr. Arya fatally.
-With his last breath, Dr. Arya learns about Krrish's identity.
 After revealing to Rohit that Krishna is his son, Krishna and Priya take Rohit with them back to India, reuniting him with Sonia.
-Rohit learns that Nisha had died after his presumed death, where he mourns her along with Sonia, Krishna and Priya.
-Rohit re-uses the supercomputer created by his late father Dr. Sanjay Mehra to summon Jadoo, whose spaceship can be seen from a distance and thanks him for his family once again.
+Rohit re-uses the supercomputer created by his late father to summon Jadoo, and thanks him for his family once again.